 - Facial nerve injury

-Sometimes additional surgery is needed to correct facial asymmetry and improve the final outcomes.
+Sometimes additional surgery needs to correct facial asymmetry and improve the outcomes.

 After surgery for 2 weeks, you can go back to work as usual.
 Definitive and stable results might not be evident until up to a year after surgery, during your recovery period.
 Avoid heavy exercise at least six weeks after surgery.
 The appearance will be close to the final results three months after surgery.
 Forehead surgeries can dramatically improve the quality of life of transgender women.